English Units 1 and 2

 In English Units 1 and 2 you will develop the ability to:

-- Reading and evaluating texts and forming your own interpretations of them
+- read and evaluate texts and forming your own interpretations of them

-- Identifying contention, arguments, tone and language devices within persuasive texts
+- identify contention, arguments, tone and language devices within persuasive texts

-- Comparing themes, issues and ideas between texts which explore related subject matter
+- compare themes, issues and ideas between texts which explore related subject matter

-- Presenting your own point of view to an audience in an engaging manner
+- present your own point of view to an audience in an engaging manner.

-You will study the following short stories; The Bet (Anton Chekhov) and Cathedral (Raymond Carver), available within the course materials.
+You will study the following short stories; The Bet (Anton Chekhov) and Cathedral (Raymond Carver).
+These are available within the course materials.

-You will study the following poems; Drifters (Bruce Dawe) and Moving House (Thazhe Mangool), available within the course materials.
+You will study the following poems; Drifters (Bruce Dawe) and Moving House (Thazhe Mangool).
+These are available within the course materials.